 - Before each exam season, before the February half term, all candidates should receive a statement of entry from school indicating the subjects they are being entered for and the levels of entry, where applicable.
-Please check that these are correct. - Particularly check that all personal details (date of birth, spelling of names) are accurate as these will appear on your final certificates and it may be difficult/expensive to change them once certificates are awarded.
+Please check that these are correct.
+Some subjects only have one tier of entry, some have Foundation or Higher tiers. - Particularly check that all personal details (date of birth, spelling of names) are accurate as these will appear on your final certificates and it may be difficult/expensive to change them once certificates are awarded.